Flash is required to view this site, download here.

 pay him tribute with new fullscreen flashpanoramas (demands Flash version 9 or 10) of his first paintings in his career, in the church of Lid.

-Spring 2009: Täby church from Middle Ages again, with ceilingpaintings by Albertus Pictor, now updated with fullscreen flashpanoramas.
+Spring 2009: Täby church from the Middle Age again, with ceilingpaintings by Albertus Pictor, now updated with fullscreen flashpanoramas.

-Spring 2009: Härkeberga church from Middle Ages with ceilingpaintings by Albertus Pictor, now also updated with fullscreen flashpanoramas from the inside.
+Spring 2009: Härkeberga church from the Middle Age with ceilingpaintings by Albertus Pictor, now also updated with fullscreen flashpanoramas from the inside.

-Spring 2009: Habo church, a wooden cathedral from 1741 now also updated with fullscreen flashpanoramas.
+Spring 2009: Habo church, a unique wooden cathedral from 1741 now also updated with fullscreen flashpanoramas.

 Spring 2009: Church of Dädesjö, extremely well preserved medieval ceiling paintings now also updated with fullscreen flashpanoramas.